terop/menu-app/README.md

 Both applications use Python 3.
 If you experience strange errors when running either application, please check that you are using the correct Python version.

+### Docker
+The backend can be run with Docker.
+To build the image run the `make build` command in the `app` directory.
+The image will be called `menu-app`.

+The image is run with `docker run -d --restart always -p <target port>:5000 --name <container name> menu-app:latest`, replace `<targe port>` with the port to be exposed and `<container name>` with the desired name.

 ## License
-Release under the MIT license.
+Released under the MIT license.
 See LICENSE for the full license.